Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Introduction

 In principle, wave optics is fully described by the Kirchhoff-Fresnel diffraction integral, which is a path integral over all paths connecting the source and observer through a refractive medium.
 In practice, however, the full diffraction integral is rarely computed, as there exist few analytic solutions for lenses of interest, and its highly oscillatory nature makes it challenging to compute numerically.
 It has only been through the recent application of the mathematical framework of Picard-Lefschetz theory that computing the diffraction integral exactly has become numerically tractable \citep[see e.g.][]{job_pl,2020arXiv200801154F, 2020arXiv201003089F, Jow2021,2021MNRAS.506.6039S}.
 Previously, astrophysical lensing has typically been studied in the geometric regime, where the contribution to the observed flux is isolated to a discrete set of well-defined images whose individual fluxes can be easily computed.
 Wave effects are then added, to first order, by computing the phase associated with each image and allowing them to coherently interfere at the observer.
 This is also known as the Eikonal limit, which is equivalent to the stationary-phase approximation of the diffraction integral\footnote{Note that some authors make a distinction between geometric optics and the Eikonal limit of wave optics, where geometric optics is when the images are added incoherently at the observer and the Eikonal limit is when they are added coherently.
 Here we will use the terms ``geometric optics" and ``Eikonal limit" interchangeably to refer to the regime where isolated images interfere coherently.}.

 Geometric optics, or the Eikonal limit, is the high-frequency limit of the Kirchhoff-Fresnel integral.
 The low-frequency limit of optics has also been studied, as it is often possible to compute the Kirchhoff-Fresnel integral through a perturbative expansion.
-In the plasma lensing literature, these two limits of optics (geometric and perturbative) are sometimes referred to as the refractive and diffractive regimes, respectively, as the geometric limit is characterized by a discrete set of isolated images that are refracted into the direction of the observer, whereas the perturbative regime is characterized by contributions to the diffraction integral from an extended area on the sky \citep[see e.g.][]{Rickett1990, handbook}.

-It is of central importance to the study of wave optics to understand at what frequency these two regimes become valid, and whether or not there is any overlap.
-In the absence of an exact result for the Kirchhoff-Fresnel integral, it has often been assumed in the literature that the Fresnel scale sets the frequency which separates geometric optics from the diffractive regime \cite[see e.g.][]{1986ApJ...310..737C, handbook, 2012MNRAS.421L.132P,2018ApJ...865..104J, 2022MNRAS.509.5872E}.
+It is of central importance to the study of wave optics to understand at what frequencies these two regimes become valid, and whether or not there is any overlap.
+In the absence of an exact result for the Kirchhoff-Fresnel integral, it has often been assumed in the literature that the Fresnel scale sets the frequency which separates geometric optics from the full wave regime \cite[see e.g.][]{1986ApJ...310..737C, Fiedler1987, 1993Natur.366..320C, 1998ApJ...496..253C, 2012MNRAS.421L.132P,2018ApJ...865..104J, 2018MNRAS.474.4637K,dong_extreme_2018, 2022MNRAS.509.5872E}.
 In this work, however, we will show that the Fresnel scale is, generically, the wrong scale.
-Rather, a combination of the Fresnel scale and lens strength sets the correct separation scale between the geometric and diffractive regimes.
+Rather, a combination of the Fresnel scale and lens strength sets the correct separation scale between the geometric and full wave regimes.